How is the real estate market doing in Burlington, IL?

 Are there fewer Short Sales and Foreclosures in Burlington?

-During May 2019 the real estate market in Burlington consisted of 100% Traditional homes sales.
-That is inline with April 2019 and an increase over May 2018 of 20%.
+During October 2022 the real estate market in Burlington consisted of 100% Traditional homes sales.
+That is inline with September 2022 and inline with October 2021.
 Increases in the percentage of Traditional home sales are good sign for the market.
 Higher percentages of Traditional home sales allow the home prices in the market to rise, whereas, higher percentages of Short Sales and Foreclosures drag the market prices down.
 The more foreclosures and short sales that are on the market, the lower the overall market prices will be, even for traditional homes.

 Are home values in Burlington, IL going up or down and by how much?